CBC-UCONN/RNA-Seq-Model-Organism-Arabidopsis-thaliana/README.md

 ```
 <img src="AllSamplesPCA.png"> </a><br>

 PC1 (x-axis) of the plot do not clearly seperates samples from (WT and EE ) condition but PC2 (Y-axis) does.
-This means the second most source of varince in our samples is the treatment.
-As anresearcher if we encounter such a situation we will be trying to identify the factor that is responsible for the PC1.
+This means the second most source of variance in our samples is the treatment.
+As a researcher if we encounter such a situation we will be trying to identify the factor(s) that is responsible for the PC1.

 To perform the differential expression analysis we use ballgown's "stattest" function.
 Let's have a look at it: